Hafting/gfx-utf8/README.md

 The fontconvert utility uses 16-bit internally, and can therefore convert fonts with lots of interesting glyphs.
 But it will only do continous series of glyphs.
 So if you need ascii + character number 7000, you get a font with 7000 glyphs wasting precious memory.

 Solutions:
 The fontconvert problem is handled by making separate fonts for each range of glyphs needed.
-This avoids wasting space for unused glyphs. print_utf8() handles switching between sub-fonts in a font set internally.
+This avoids wasting space for unused glyphs. utf8_GFX::print() handles switching between sub-fonts in a font set internally.

-print_utf8() decodes utf8 sequences to find the glyph number.
-Then, the correct sub-font is selected and the glyph is printed.
+utf8_GFX::print(char *s) decodes utf8 sequences to find the 16-bit glyph number for each symbol in the utf8-encoded string.
+Glyph numbers are passed to utf8_GFX::write(uint16_t) which handle cursor movement, and uses utf8_GFX::drawChar() to draw on the display. drawChar selects the correct sub-font from the current font set, and draws the glyph.
+A single string may contain symbols from several subfonts.

 Non-solution:
 extending print() to handle utf8 directly is possible, and backward compatible with ascii printing.
-It is not backwards compatible with existing 8-bit printing using iso8859 though.
+It is not backwards compatible with existing 8-bit printing using cp437 though.